codingMustache/codingMustache/README.md

 ## Joke of the Day

-My dentist is the best, he even has a little plaque!
+Milk is also the fastest liquid on earth – its pasteurized before you even see it

 ## Home Server Up-Time